alus-it/AirspaceConverter/README.md

 1. Choose the desired output format
 2. If needed, specify the QNH to be used for calculating the height of flight levels, this must be done before reading airspace files.
 3. Specify a default terrain altitude to be used for the points not under terrain raster map coverage.
-4. Select as input multiple OpenAIP (.aip) OpenAir (.txt) and/or OpenAIP (.aip) files or the folder containing them.
+4. Select as input multiple openAIP (.aip) OpenAir (.txt) and/or openAIP (.aip) files or the folder containing them.
 5. And/or select one or multiple waypoints files (.cup) or the folder containing them.
 6. Optionally it is possible to load multiple raster map files (.dem) with the terrain altitude.
 7. Optionally configure the latitude and longitude ranges for filtering the output.